How to beat writer’s block in your blog

 So can you get writer's block with a blog?
 Yes definitely.
 Participants on our courses often tell us how we helped them break through and write again.

-So assuming that writer's block may strike you, what can you do to manage it or avoid it?
+So assuming that writer's block may strike you, here are some tips to help you manage or avoid it.

 Beat writer's block by being accountable to someone.